Flight-Free-UK/flight_free_uk_website/source/posts/the-lifeboat-station-project.html.markdown

 The memories and experiences of my journey around our islands are too numerous to count.
 It’s easy to overlook our own shores, but we are blessed with a coastline as beautiful and varied as any in the world, and one that we can explore for a fraction of the emissions of a flight.

-#### These treasures are all within easy reach if ever I choose to revisit them, something I will undoubtedly pursue for the rest of my days.
+#### Its treasures are all within easy reach if ever I choose to revisit them, something I will undoubtedly pursue for the rest of my days.

 *To read more about Jack and his Lifeboat Station Project, go here:  <https://lifeboatstationproject.com/>*